 Merging events into greater websites

 Many of the websites had other moving parts such as data, analytics, media and publishing.
-One of the challenges I faced was integrating events in with the rest of the webite.
+One of the challenges I faced was integrating events with the rest of the website.

 Capacity Media and Events merged sitemap